Courses in Graphics

 (formerly called Mathematical Methods)

-The mathematical tools needed for the geometrical aspects of computer graphics.
-Fundamentals: homogeneous coordinates, transformations and perspective.
+The mathematical tools needed for the geometrical aspects of computer graphics and especially for modeling smooth shapes.
+Fundamentals: homogeneous coordinates, transformations, and perspective.
 Theory of parametric and implicit curve and surface models: polar forms, Bezier arcs and de Casteljau subdivision, continuity constraints, B-splines, tensor product, and triangular patch surfaces.
+Subdivision surfaces and multiresolution representations of geometry.
 Representations of solids and conversions among them.
-Geometric algorithms for graphics problems, with applications to ray tracing, hidden surface elimination, etc. Rudiments of wavelet theory and multi-resolution shape representations.
+Surface reconstruction from scattered data points.
+Geometry processing on meshes, including simplification.

 Units: